mrcgrtz/styleguide/README.md

 ### Encoding

 Always define the character encoding using the minimal charset `meta` element.
-The encoding should be defined as early as possible.
+The encoding SHOULD be defined as early as possible.

 ```html
 <meta charset="utf-8">